Here is a little bit of help to get you started.

 To measure the seat of the rider:

 Sit on hard hard backed chair, with feet flat on the floor, and your back touching the chair back.
 Measure from the chair back to the back of the bend at the knee.
 This gives you the combined length of seat and thighbone, which equals the surface space the rider will utilize on the saddle.
 If the rider is heavier than average, it’s a good idea to measure across the hips while seated.
-See the photos below for the corresponding measurements on the saddle.

 How to Measure your Horse: